GerHobbelt/pylene/doc/source/core/ranges.rst

 .. rubric:: Description

 A reversible range that can be traversed forward and backward.
-This is not as strict as :cpp:concept:`BidirectionalRange` that requires bidirectional iterators.
+This is not as strict as :cpp:concept:`BidirectionalRange (stl) <stl::BidirectionalRange>` that requires bidirectional iterators.